Master How to Grill Eggplant (Video)

 A creamy, savory baba ganoush dip recipe with the smoky addition from roasting the eggplant over an open flame.
 The generous portion of tahini and roasted garlic make this grilled eggplant dip a favorite when served with our edible vegetable centerpiece.

 While you’ll uncover hundreds of eggplant varieties, the most common type found in the U.S. is the Globe.
 It’s particularly suited to grilling, given the meaty texture and heft.
 But the thinner, smaller Japanese eggplant has its place as well.
 This oblong, deep purple-colored variety has more delicate skin, fewer seeds and the flesh is slightly sweeter.
-My grilled Japanese eggplant recipe takes the basic techniques from the video and adds a big helping of another summer delight, fresh basil, to kick up the flavor.
+Learn how to cook Japanese eggplant on the grill using my video above, then try my grilled Japanese eggplant recipe which adds a big helping of another summer delight, fresh basil, to kick up the flavor.
 It creates the perfect accompaniment to a roasted leg of lamb and Jordan Winery Cabernet Sauvignon.

 Another simple recipe using the creamier Japanese eggplant variety.
 I call it a study in bitterness, incorporating spicy radicchio and boiled Belgian endive.
 But these dominant flavors mellow with the grilled eggplant and a generous dose of Jordan Extra Virgin Olive Oil.
 A flavorful, vegetarian food pairing for a medium-bodied, elegant red wine like Jordan Cabernet Sauvignon, it can be served as a side dish or main course.